neemzy/airlines/README.md

 # Airlines

-**Airlines** is a virtual team board manager, allowing every member to handle his affected tasks on a weekly basis.
+**Airlines** is a virtual team board manager, allowing every member to handle his tasks on a weekly basis.

 ## Use cases